rok/rok.github.io/_posts/2016-02-04-crontabed-pydrive-uploader.md

 tag: raspberry, python, google drive
 location: Amsterdam
 ---
-I am preparing small data science-y project, where I am collecting a bunch of logs on a network connected Raspberry pi.
-I want to upload the logs to an online cloud storage automatically so I don't have to bother with data acquisition.
+I am preparing small data science-y project, where I will be collecting a bunch of logs on a network connected Raspberry Pi.
+I want to upload the logs to an online cloud storage automatically.
-As I have a lot of storage on my google drive and there is a great python API for it with a nice wrapper, I've decided to use it.
+As I have a lot of storage on my Google Drive and it has a great [API](https://developers.google.com/drive/) with a [nice python wrapper](http://pythonhosted.org/PyDrive/) for, so I decided to use it.
-As the setup is quite simple I decided to write it up for my future reference and for the intertubes.
+The setup is quite simple and I decided to write it up for my future reference and the intertubes.

-1. [Enable the drive API with your google account.](https://developers.google.com/drive/v3/web/quickstart/python#step_1_turn_on_the_api_name).
-Only follow the Step 1 and download the client_secrets.json file.
+[Enable the drive API with your google account](https://developers.google.com/drive/v3/web/quickstart/python#step_1_turn_on_the_api_name).
+Only follow the Step 1 and download the client secret file and name it *client_secrets.json*.

-2. Install PyDrive: ```pip install pydrive```
+To install PyDrive run:
+{% highlight bash %}
+pip install pydrive
+{% endhighlight %}
+I used python 2.

-3. Copy the following code into uploader.py and store it in the same location as the client_secrets.json.
+Copy the following code into *uploader.py* and store it in the same location as the *client_secrets.json*.
 {% highlight python %}
 from pydrive.auth import GoogleAuth from pydrive.drive import GoogleDrive import os import argparse

+PARENT_ID = "LONG_FOLDER_ID_STRING"

 # Parse the passed arguments
 parser = argparse.ArgumentParser()
-parser.add_argument('files', help='List files to be uploaded.', nargs="+")
+parser.add_argument("files", help="List files to be uploaded.", nargs="+")

 # Define the credentials folder
-home_dir = os.path.expanduser('~')
+home_dir = os.path.expanduser("~")
-credential_dir = os.path.join(home_dir, '.credentials')
+credential_dir = os.path.join(home_dir, ".credentials")
 if not os.path.exists(credential_dir):
     os.makedirs(credential_dir)
-credential_path = os.path.join(credential_dir, 'pydrive-credentials.json')
+credential_path = os.path.join(credential_dir, "pydrive-credentials.json")

+# Start authentication
 gauth = GoogleAuth()
 # Try to load saved client credentials
 gauth.LoadCredentialsFile(credential_path)